kevinguyen64/PseudoStocks/README.md

 #### Purpose:

 The trading of stocks can be a very daunting task considering all the risks.
-The volatily of the stock market can make it hard for any person trying to break into the stock trading world.
+The volatility of the stock market can make it hard for any person trying to break into the stock trading world.
 However, I believe that this website not only provides a beginner-friendly introduction but a risk-free transition into that realm.